daFoggo/My_basic_React_Shadcn_base/README.md

 # 1. About
-- A page that help guest book appointment for Kiosk Receptionist system
+- This is a simple base that is built for React and Shadcn usage.
+Also include Framer motion for additional animation

 # 2. Libraries
 - React